 Bike brands that have a handful of models that are not Mac Ride compatible:

 Many Scott bikes are great for Mac Ride.
-However some, including certain models of the the Spark 2017 and Scott Genius, have spacers that are not round.
-If your spacers are not round (note a flat edge on the part of the spacer above your top tube), then Mac Ride is not compatible.
+However some, including certain models of the the Spark 2017 and Scott Genius, have Syncros stem spacers that are not round.
+These spacers have a flat edge on the part of the spacer above your top tube and require a Syncros adapter to make your bike compatible with Mac Ride.
+This adapter allows you to create a flat surface for the Mac Ride spacer and front mount to sit on.
+Note though that that because the adapter is 4mm, you will need to swap out 14mm of spacer height (4mm for the adapter and 10mm for the Mac Ride spacer) when installing your Mac Ride.

 Some Trek bikes use a Bontrager knock block system which means the top of the spacer surface is not flat.
-If your spacers have bumps/ridges, they are not compatible with Mac Ride's front mount.
-In this case, there is a part you can buy to make your bike compatible - Knock Block Lockring Spacer Part #545523.
+If your spacers have bumps/ridges, you'll need a special lockring spacer to make your bike compatible with Mac Ride's front mount.
 You should be able to see whether your bike uses a knock block by going to the Trek website, or removing your bars and having a look at your spacers.

 If you are not sure, send us a picture and we'll try to help! email@example.com.

 We often get asked...is my child the right age?
 Are they too small?
 Too big?
-How do I know they are ready?
+How do I know if my family is ready for Mac Ride?
 This is a tough one as there are a few variables at play.

 Using Mac Ride should be comfortable for you and your child.
 You should be able to see over their helmet, have a relatively natural pedal stroke and be able to safely turn the handle bars.
 Taller parents with smaller children have the most time with Mac Ride.
 Shorter parents with taller children will possibly be more limited.